VegaL101/AWS-EC2-instance-deployment-/README.md

 ##

-Next we set up the instance.
+Next, we set up our instance.

 ![launch an instance display](https://github.com/user-attachments/assets/7683e5f6-d44c-4b93-848f-6c5ed408ebfd)

 Here we will give our instance a name and choose an OS image for it.
+For this project we will be using the UBuntu OS image.

 ##

-Here give it a key pair, choose the instance type, and configure its network setttings.
+We then give it a key pair, choose the instance type, and configure its network setttings to the same as below.
 It is crucial you give your instance a keypair for security reasons.
 Letting you access your instance securely.

 ![fill ins for instance](https://github.com/user-attachments/assets/f55d31bd-ad35-4991-86cf-9cf423421f7f)